Cookies on this website

 Tony Thayanandan

-With a strong background in neurodegeneration and neuroimaging analysis, I have led the planning and execution of multiple clinical trials, ensuring adherence to protocols, regulatory compliance, and successful project delivery.
-I hold an MSc in Research Methods in Clinical Psychology and a BSc in Psychology, and I am committed to making significant contributions to the field of neurodegenerative research.
+With a strong background in neurodegeneration and neuroimaging analysis, he has led the planning and execution of multiple clinical trials, ensuring adherence to protocols, regulatory compliance, and successful project delivery.
+He has an MSc in Research Methods in Clinical Psychology and a BSc in Psychology.
+Through his work and studies, Tony is committed to making significant contributions to the field of neurodegenerative research.